uis-karst-hydrogeology-speleogenesis/uis-karst-hydrogeology-speleogenesis.github.io/README.md

-# From Sea to Summit
+# UIS Commission on Karst hydrogeology and speleogenesis

 This repository hosts a [static site](https://uis-karst-hydrogeology-speleogenesis.github.io) for the **UIS karst hydrogeology and speleogenesis** project.